vuejs/v2.vuejs.org/src/guide/transitions.md

 As it's transitioning between the "on" button and the "off" button, both buttons are rendered - one transitioning out while the other transitions in.
 This is the default behavior of `<transition>` - entering and leaving happens simultaneously.

-Sometimes, this works great, like when transitioning items are absolutely positioned on top of each other:
+Sometimes this works great, like when transitioning items are absolutely positioned on top of each other:

 {% raw %}
 <div id="no-mode-absolute-demo" class="demo">